mertunsaldi/me462_hockey/docs/ball_example_usage.md

 ## Building a Custom GUI

 `app.py` demonstrates how to wire `GameAPI` into a Flask web interface.
-An undergraduate student can develop their own GUI by creating a small program that imports `GameAPI` and periodically fetches frames.
+A user can develop their own GUI by creating a small program that imports `GameAPI` and periodically fetches frames.
 The minimal loop looks like:

 ```python
 from ball_example.game_api import GameAPI